Most people don’t know they have raised cholesterol. There are no clear symptoms. For some, the first sign might be a heart attack.

 - Total Cholesterol (TC) - this is the total amount of cholesterol in your blood.
 Ideally it should be 5 mmol/L* or less

 - Non HDL-Cholesterol this is your total cholesterol minus your HDL-cholesterol (good cholesterol) and is the sum all the "bad" cholesterols added together (including LDL cholesterol) - ideally it should be 4 mmol/L* or less

 - LDL-Cholesterol (LDL-C) - this is the amount of LDL-cholesterol), ideally it should be 3 mmol/L* or less

 - HDL-Cholesterol (HDL-C) - the amount of good cholesterol, ideally it should be over 1 mmol/L* (men) and over 1.2 mmol/L* (women).

 - TC:HDL ratio This is the TC figure divided by the HDL-C figure.
 A ratio above 6 is considered high risk - the lower this figure is the better.

 - Triglyceride (TG) this represent your body's ability to clear fat from the blood after a meal.
-Ideally it should be less than 2mmol/L on a fasting sample)
+Ideally it should be less than 1.7 mmol/L* on a fasting sample or less than 2.3 mmol/L on a non fasting sample)

 Now you know your levels you can enter them into the HEART AGE tool to find out your heart age